 Elijah is an enthusiastic monogastric nutritionist with strong interests in contributing to intellectual and technical innovations for efficient, safe, high quality, sustainable and profitable animal protein industry.
 One of the thematic areas of research that he has made notable contributions over the years is in advancing the understanding of the application of exogenous feed enzymes to improve nutrient utilization, modulate gut health, reduce feed cost and minimize nutrients excretion into the environment.

 Current Research Projects

-Gastrointestinal tract is a potential rate-limiting factor in the survival and productivity of poultry in the light of advances in genetic improvement and restriction on the use of anti-microbial growth promoters.
-A healthy and functional digestive system is critical for efficient digestion and absorption of nutrients, but there are many pathogens present in the gut that need to controlled.
+The gastrointestinal tract is a potential rate-limiting factor in the survival and productivity of poultry in the light of advances in genetic improvement and restriction on the use of anti-microbial growth promoters.
+A healthy and functional digestive system is critical for efficient digestion and absorption of nutrients, but there are many pathogens present in the gut that needs to be controlled.
 Our group has been looking at alternative approaches such as functional feed additives and formulation strategies to develop feeding programs that enhance gut health and function.